 Flexibility, allowing you to choose what works for you…

-We don’t set our minimum age limit to 18 years old, as the many organizations do.
+Additionally, we don’t set our minimum age limit to 18 years old, as the many organizations do.
 If you are 17 years old, with parents permission, you can come and join us on one of our many outstanding projects.
-You can be from any country or any nationality, and meet incredible people from all corners of the world.
+Furthermore, you can be from any country or any nationality, and meet incredible people from all corners of the world.

 Shorter Commitment Time, no need to feel tied down…

 Two years is a long time to spend abroad.
-Often, this time commitment is impossible for volunteers who have work or study commitments at home.
+Often, this time commitment is impossible for volunteers with commitments at home.
 With African Impact, there is no two year commitment.
-Instead, we offer short-term volunteering opportunities, that allow volunteers to use their skills and experience to make meaningful change in communities across Africa.
+Instead, we offer short-term volunteering opportunities.
+Therefore, volunteers can apply their skills and experience to make meaningful change in communities across Africa.

-There is no need to dedicating years of your life to living abroad.
-Our programs are ideal for students who can volunteer during their holidays, or those with time off from work- who instead of just a holiday want to experience true volunteering, when it suits them.
+Therefore, there is no need to dedicating years of your life to living abroad.
+Our programs are ideal for students who can volunteer during their holidays, or those with time off from work- who instead of just a holiday want to experience true volunteering.
+Your experience is tailored to suits you.

 Freedom of Choice, its up to you to choose what you want to do…

 As a Peace Corps volunteer, the organization chooses a post that you must maintain for the duration of your placement.
 With African Impact, you are in control of choosing how long you want to volunteer in Africa for.
-It’s up to you in which country and on which project.
-You can even choose to volunteer on a combo project, whereas Peace Corps who require you to stick in only one post.
+It’s also up to you in which country and on which project.
+You can even choose to volunteer on a combo project.
 You can even travel between projects and countries for extended volunteer opportunities.

 “Short term volunteering that allows volunteers to make a meaningful difference.”